-Glycosylation is the most common protein post-translational modification (PTM), especially in biopharmaceuticals.
-It is a critical quality attribute as it impacts product solubility, stability, half-life, pharmacokinetics and pharmacodynamics (PK/PD), bioactivity and safety (e.g. immunogenicity).
-Yet, current glycan analysis methods involve multiple and lengthy sample preparation steps which can affect the robustness of the analyses.
-The development of orthogonal, direct and simple method is therefore desirable.
+Glycosylation is the most common post-translational modification (PTM) in proteins, especially in biopharmaceuticals.
+It is a critical quality attribute with a wide range of impacts on factors, including such as product stability, bioactivity and safety.
+However, current glycan analysis methods involve multiple and lengthy sample preparation steps which can affect the robustness of the analyses.
+Therefore, the development of an orthogonal, direct and simple method is necessary.

 For the study of glycans in glycoproteins, the region between 1200 and 900 cm-1 is particularly interesting as proteins have very low signal in this region.
 We can notice on the figure below that the intensity of this spectral band clearly increases according to the global glycosylation level.